About this listing

 Delighted to find the RARE San Francisco treasure- FREE street parking!- with the airport a simple 15 minute drive away?

 Me too.
 Welcome to my home, which I call the Gratitude House.
 When I made this my home, I promised I would share its good spirit and enchantment with others, and that’s where you come in.
 I offer this beautiful retreat to all who wish be transported and inspired.
-And if you would like to stay for more than one month, I will negotiate price.

 So welcome to you, traveler, lover, artist, dreamer, visionary- welcome to the Gratitude House.
 Come see the world and yourself in a new way and leave inspired.